pmp-library/pmp-library/docs/codingstyle.md

 This section describes some basic programming conventions developers should adhere to.

+### Declaration order

+Group the sections of a class in the following order: public, protected, private.

+Use one section for each type of access specifier.

+Omit empty sections.

+Within a section use the following order: typedefs and enums, constants, constructors, destructor, operators, methods, static methods, data members, static data members.

 ### Comments

 Use C++-style comments, i.e., `// my comment.`